cpjanssen/autoui-open-data-initiative.github.io/index.md

 ## Paper and Workshop

-For more information on the current state of the art and the motivators and barriers to open science in the automotive user research community, see the paper below.
+For more information on the current state of the art and the motivators and barriers to open science in the automotive user research community, see the [paper](https://osf.io/tmkc2) or its materials published on [OSF](https://osf.io/zdpek/).
 If you find this information useful, please consider citing it:
 ```
 @inproceedings{ebel2024changing,
   title={Changing Lanes Toward Open Science: Openness and Transparency in Automotive User Research},